ToposInstitute/RelationalThinking-Book/chp6-dpo.md

 </br>

-Here are two possible matches of the search pattern.
-The mapping (match) is shown using the labels on the vertices and the edges.
+There are two possible matches.
+The mapping (match) is shown using matching labels for the vertices and the edges.

-The below match is an injective morphism.

 ```{image} assets/Ch6/match-example-1.png
 :alt: Whoopsy!